RizkyYuliAndreanto/RizkyYuliAndreanto/README.md

 ### 💭 Philosophy

-> *"Clean code is not written by following a set of rules.
-You don't become a software craftsman by learning a list of heuristics.
-Professionalism and craftsmanship come from values that drive disciplines."*
+> *"Money is not everything, but with money your dreams will come true."*

 **Building the future, one line of code at a time** ⚡